 In May 2016, the Washington Metropolitan Transit Authority announced SafeTrack, a plan for expanded track work designed to improve Metrorail's safety and restore service reliability.

-Over the next year, the plan outlines actions intended to accelerate maintenance on Metro's rail system.
+Over the two-year cycle, the plan outlines actions intended to accelerate maintenance on Metro's rail system.
 Some actions require closure of the system at midnight on weekends and expansion of weekday maintenance opportunities.
 According to WMATA, the SafeTrack plan will accomplish more work in one year that would have taken three years to complete.